Key Elements of Business-to-Business (B2B) Marketing –

 In a consumer market, a particular product could be divided into different segments based on need, buying power and features.
 There could be a set of brands from a company that is in the premium segment- Timex Watches, Unilever consumer products, Levis jeans may have different offerings at different price points that cater to entry-level, average and premium buyers.

-However, the industrial buyer is not looking at products for end consumption and hence not bothered to look at it from the perspective of a consumer.
-Segmentation of the market is much lesser as whims, insecurities and indulgences are not the factors that drive the purchasing.
+However, the industrial buyer is not looking at products for end consumption and hence not bothered to look at them from the perspective of a consumer.
+Segmentation of the market is much lesser as whims, insecurities, and indulgences are not the factors that drive the purchasing.
 Several people are involved in Business-to-business (B2B) decision making and segments are based on price, quality, service and partnership.
 The challenge for Business-to-business (B2B) marketer is to focus on the right segment and work with them to evolve a long-term strategic partnership although limited segmentation helps to an extent when compared to consumer markets.

 The best strategy is to classify the target audience by size, split by geography and provide all the assistance required for the client.
 In Business-to-business (B2B) buying, the target audience is often referred to as clients since the product is not fulfilling a need but a kind of support for their end product.